 Marcel Claro is, since July 2020, a research fellow at the Spintronics group.
 His research is focused on the integration of 2D materials with spintronic devices as well as the application of spintronic nano-oscillators to artificial neural networks.

-Marcel studied physics at the University of São Paulo – USP (Brazil) wherein his also received his master (2013) and then PhD (2017) for his work on infrared photodetectors based on quantum dots and quantum well.
-Since then, Marcel worked as a research fellow at the Molecular Beam Epitaxy Group at the City University of New York – CUNY (USA), before he joined INL in September 2018.
-His early projects are focused in the growth, processing, characterization and integration of infrared photodetectors based on III-V, II-VI semiconductor heterostructures and also in the epitaxial growth of topological insulators (Bismuth Selenide).
+Marcel studied physics at the University of São Paulo – USP (Brazil) wherein his also received his master (2013) and then PhD (2017) for his work on infrared photodetectors based on quantum dots and quantum wells.
+Since then, Marcel worked as a research fellow at the Molecular Beam Epitaxy Group at the City University of New York – CUNY (USA), before he joined INL in September 2018 in the Laboratory for Nanostructured Solar Cells to work in two-dimensional chalcogenide materials.
+His early projects were focused in the growth, processing, characterization and integration of infrared photodetectors based on III-V, II-VI semiconductor heterostructures, and also in the epitaxial growth of topological insulators (Bismuth Selenide) and other 2D materials.

 - MS Claro, J Grzonka, N Nicoara, PJ Ferreira, S Sadewasser

 Wafer-scale fabrication of fast two-dimensional beta-In2Se3 photodetectors

 arXiv preprint arXiv:2005.10819, 2020

 High-detectivity infrared photodetector based on InAs submonolayer quantum dots grown on GaAs (001) with a 2× 4 surface reconstruction